I’m interested in becoming accredited

 - ongoing suitability assessments.

-If your organisation cannot meet its obligations, the ACIC may review your organisation’s accreditation and suspend or terminate the Agreement if necessary.
+If your organisation cannot meet your obligations, we may review your organisation’s accreditation and suspend or terminate the Agreement if necessary.

-The ACIC administers access to police checks under the ACC Act.
-It works in cooperation with all relevant Australian Government, state and territory legislation relating to the collection, use and disclosure of information for police checks.
+We administer access to police checks under the ACC Act.
+We abide by all relevant Commonwelath, state and territory legislation relating to the collection, use and disclosure of information for police checks.

 In addition to the privacy requirements outlined above, your organisation must practice under a written information security policy in order to comply with security standards to protect sensitive information.
 Compliance with these standards may require your organisation to implement a higher level of security and introduce new procedures and protocols into your business.